[Interview] Finnish EU envoy to investigate 'dire' Ethiopia war

 Already a member?

-"There is news circulating that hundreds of thousands of people have yet to receive assistance," he said.
+"There is news circulating that hundreds of thousands of people have yet to receive [humanitarian] assistance," he said.

 But "access to the affected regions remains limited due to the challenging security environment and bureaucratic obstacles," he added.

-The war broke out in November between the government of prime minister Abiy Ahmed and the Tigray People's Liberation Front (TPLF), a local power which defied his rule.
+War broke out last year between the government of prime minister Abiy Ahmed and the Tigray People's Liberation Front (TPLF), a local power which defied his rule.

 The TPLF leader, Debretsion Gebremichael, said on Sunday (1 February) that the Ethiopian army was guilty of "genocide" and "massacres".